 While HTC does not manage any programs, Ohio University's Office of Education Abroad has an extensive list of study abroad programs and scholarships.
 The Office of Nationally Competitive Awards also helps students apply for scholarships like the Benjamin A. Gilman International Scholarship.

-Students who study abroad are encouraged to apply for a HTC Travel & Research Grant.
+Students who study abroad are encouraged to apply for a Dean's Travel & Research Grant.
 Alumni and friends of the Honors Tutorial College donate funds to facilitate student research and unique educational opportunities, including education abroad and internships.

 More information and the application for a grant is available at the HTC front office, or you can download them in the links below.